 interface is the Model Context Protocol (MCP).
 Instead of opening a

-dashboard, users connect via Claude Desktop, ChatGPT, Cursor, or any
+dashboard, users connect their account to Claude Desktop, ChatGPT custom

-MCP client and ask questions in plain language.
+connectors, Cursor, or any MCP client and ask questions like "top pages

 ## Product surface